top of page

 Property Damage

-The last number is $20,000 of property damage per accident.
+The last number is $20,000 for property damage per accident.
 This means your policy will pay up to $20,000 per accident in property damage.

 Things to consider when choosing limits